approvals/Approvals.NodeJS/readme.md

     "tortoisemerge",
     "nodediff",
     "gitdiff"
     /* OR a custom reporter object.
-Below describes the reporter object interface:

-  // If you want to provide a custom reporter
-  // you can't do this with the config yml file
-  // but can be passed anywhere a config object is accepted
-  // and must have the following interface
-  {

-    // this is used in exception reporting etc. Just give it a name :)
-    name: string;

-    // This is used to determine if the reporter can report on the specified file
-    // EX: an image differ vs a txt differ... canReportOn(receivedFilePath: string): boolean;

-    // Actually execute the diff against the two files report(approvedFilePath: string, receivedFilePath: string): void;
-  }
-*/
-  ],
+See the above example of how to create a custom reporter. */ ],

   // If you need to normalize text file line-endings